-Individual applicants: Any Stamps undergraduate major in good academic standing and graduating in December 2021, April 2022, or August 2022 as established by an academic audit by the SWAPC staff.
+Individual applicants: Any Stamps undergraduate major in good academic standing and graduating in December 2023, May 2024, or August 2024 as established by an academic audit by the SWAPC staff.

 Team applicants: Stamps senior(s) who meet the academic audit criteria stated above may submit a project undertaken by a team of students.
 All team members must be Stamps students.
 Teams can include Stamps students who are not yet seniors.
-While the team will be acknowledged in storytelling about the award, the award itself -- and the financial disbursement -- will only be distributed to Stamps senior(s).
+While the team will be acknowledged in storytelling about the award, the award itself - and the financial disbursement - will only be distributed to Stamps senior(s).
 If a Stamps senior(s) is considering a team submission, they should be the author of the idea, and be acknowledged amongst their team as the project “lead(s)”.
 If there is more than one Stamps senior on the team, only one should submit an application.
 The application will ask that student to specify how the funds should be distributed by percentage to all Stamps seniors on the team.

 Applicants may be of any citizenship.

 Applicants will be evaluated on their ability to clearly and convincingly articulate the following via the application process:

 A singular, focused, and ambitious Big Idea

 A valued commitment to pursue the Big Idea whole-heartedly, passionately, and successfully

 A commitment to pursue the Big Idea after graduation

 Additionally, students will need to provide evidence of being able to successfully execute their Big Idea.
 Items to consider include:

 Experience, skills, and preparation relevant to achieving the Big Idea